popat-modhwadiya/Income-Tax-India/README.md

 ## Deployment

-- Copy the "Income_Tax_India" repo to your PC.
+- Copy this repo to your PC.
+- Extract/Unzip the contents of Income_Tax_India.zip to get the Income_Tax_India folder.
 - Download and install Android Studio with Java.
 - Open Android Studio: File -> Open.
 - Select the "Income_Tax_India" folder from your PC.